Catherine22/Frontend-Development/README.md

 Tips:

--   With VS Code, instead of write your first HTML file line by line, type `!` and hit enter to create a default HTML code snippet.
+-   With VS Code, instead of writing your first HTML file line by line, type `!` and hit enter to create a default HTML code snippet.
--   Install VS Code extension - Live Server, you can right click on your HTML file, and click "Open with Live Server" to exhibit your HTML in your browser.
+-   Install VS Code extension - Live Server.
+You can right-click on your HTML file and click "Open with Live Server" to exhibit your HTML in your browser.
 -   To create a `<button type=xxx/>`, you could type `button:xxx` and hit enter.
-E.g. You have types such as `submit`, `reset`, etc.
+E.g. You have types such as `submit`, `reset`.
 -   To create a HTML tag with id, you could type, for example, `h1#about` and hit enter, it will automatically generate a `<h1 id="about"></h1>`.
-A special case is `div`, which you only need to type `#your_id`
+A special case is `div`, in which you only need to type `#your_id`
 -   To create a HTML tag with class name, you could type, for example, `h1.about` and hit enter, it will automatically generate a `<h1 class="about"></h1>`.
-A special case is `div`, which you only need to type `#your_class_name`
+A special case is `div`, where you only need to type `#your_class_name`.

 ## CSS